XintSong/RMSF-net/README.md

 ### Install

-1. Downlaod and install UCSF chimera from  https://www.cgl.ucsf.edu/chimera/download.html, and set environment variable "CHIMERA_PATH" to the path to chimera exeutable file, e.g., "path_to_chimera/bin/chimera".
+1. Downlaod and install UCSF chimera from  https://www.cgl.ucsf.edu/chimera/download.html, and set environment variable "CHIMERA_PATH" as the path to chimera exeutable file, e.g., "path_to_chimera/bin/chimera".

 2. install Anaconda or Miniconda.